Villavu/Simba/Doc/sphinx/scriptref/dtm.rst

     SubPoint_1 = (122, 460)
     SubPoint_2 = (120, 450)

-Then we could create the following pDTM structure:
+Then we could create the following MDTM structure:

 .. code-block:: pascal